Ergodicity of some dynamics of DNA sequences: Ergodicity through attractiveness

 The next proposition will enable to concentrate on substitution models to check attractiveness. \begin{prop} Assume that the RN+YpR model is attractive.
 Then its superimposition with a cut-and-paste process is attractive as well. \end{prop} \begin{prop} Assume that $\AA$ is endowed with the order \eqref{def:order-on-AA_ctag}.
 Under the conditions

-the RN+YpR model is attractive. \end{prop} \begin{rema} (i) The rates $r_a^b$ have to satisfy inequalities (see \eqref{eq:cond-rate-t}--\eqref{eq:cond-rate-a}), except the ones corresponding to a transition to the biggest or to the smallest element of $\AA$ (with respect to the order \eqref{def:order-on-AA_ctag}), that have to be 0 (see \eqref{eq:cond-rate-c} and \eqref{eq:cond-rate-g}). \\ (ii) When the transition probability $p(.,.)$ is nearest-neighbor, an application of Theorem 2.4 in \cite{borrello-1} gives that conditions \eqref{eq:cond-rate-c}--\eqref{eq:cond-rate-g} are also necessary for attractiveness. \end{rema} The next lemma is an immediate application of Proposition \ref{prop:RN+YpR-attr}. \begin{lemm} The T92+$\cc$p$\gg$ model, hence also the JC+$\cc$p$\gg$ model, are attractive. \end{lemm} In view of our next results, we compute the first moments of any translation invariant and invariant probability measure for the RN+YpR model with cut-and-paste mechanism. \begin{prop} Let $\mu\in\II\cap\SS$.
+the RN+YpR model is attractive. \end{prop} \begin{rema} (i) The rates $r_a^b$ have to satisfy inequalities (see \eqref{eq:cond-rate-t}--\eqref{eq:cond-rate-a}), except the ones corresponding to a transition to the biggest or to the smallest element of $\AA$ (with respect to the order \eqref{def:order-on-AA_ctag}), that have to be 0 (see \eqref{eq:cond-rate-c} and \eqref{eq:cond-rate-g}). \\ (ii) When the transition probability $p(.,.)$ is nearest-neighbor, an application of Theorem 2.4 in \cite{borrello-1} gives that conditions \eqref{eq:cond-rate-c}--\eqref{eq:cond-rate-g} are also necessary for attractiveness of the RN+YpR model with cut-and-paste mechanism. \end{rema} The next lemma is an immediate application of Proposition \ref{prop:RN+YpR-attr}. \begin{lemm} The T92+$\cc$p$\gg$ model, hence also the JC+$\cc$p$\gg$ model, are attractive. \end{lemm} In view of our next results, we compute the first moments of any translation invariant and invariant probability measure for the RN+YpR model with cut-and-paste mechanism. \begin{prop} Let $\mu\in\II\cap\SS$.
 It satisfies

 and

 where we abbreviated

 and